Tolland, Connecticut: Geography

 According to the United States Census Bureau, the town has a total area of 104.4 km2, of which 102.8 km2 is land and 1.5 km2 (1.46%) is water.

 Nearby towns include Coventry, Ellington, Mansfield, Stafford, Vernon, and Willington, Connecticut.

 Climate

 Tolland's climate is classified as warm summer continental (Dfb), as is typical of the eastern hills of Connecticut.
 The area enjoys some characteristics hot-summer continental climate (Dfa) due to a relatively high July mean temperature of 70.7 °F (21.5 °C), which is very close to the threshold of 71.6 °F (22 °C) mean temperature required for a hot-summer climate.
 The area experiences four distinct seasons, with cold, snowy winters and warm to hot summers.
-The climate of Tolland is distinguished from the warmer climate of nearby Hartford, CT, due to its elevation.
+The climate of Tolland is distinguished from the warmer climate of nearby Hartford due to its elevation.
 The area is prone to blizzards and ice storms in the winter, and during the summer it occasionally experiences tropical activity (though less severe than in lower elevations of the state).
 Precipitation is distributed fairly evenly throughout the year, with the wettest month being November and the driest being February.